Macquarie River Re-regulating storage

 The future of the existing Gin Gin Weir will also form part of the project with studies to consider fully or partially decommissioning the weir.

-Outcomes of the community and stakeholder consultation, environmental and engineering studies will be included in the Final Business Case planned to be submitted to the NSW Government in October 2020 and will be assessed by Infrastructure NSW under the Infrastructure Investor Assurance Framework gateway 2 process.
+Outcomes of the community and stakeholder consultation, environmental and engineering studies will be included in the Final Business Case planned to be submitted to the NSW Government in early 2021 and will be assessed by Infrastructure NSW under the Infrastructure Investor Assurance Framework gateway 2 process.

 Before the structure could be constructed, the project needs to secure all the necessary planning approvals and deliver an Environmental Impact Statement (EIS) for community comment.
 Further assessments will be undertaken to inform the EIS involving technical, hydrological, environmental, biodiversity, cultural and economic feasibility studies, and further community and stakeholder consultation.
 The EIS will be prepared in accordance with the Secretary's Environmental Assessment Requirements (SEARs), which have been prepared in consultation with relevant public authorities.
 Public exhibition of the EIS will be made available in accordance with statutory guidelines.